filfi/filfi-docs/docs/en/developers/interfaces/sp.md

 ## 🖊️ `spSignWithMiner`

-Service Provider Signature (A signature from the service provider is required to change the node's owner to a smart contract, otherwise the signature will fail)
+Service provider signature (needs to change the node's owner to a smart contract through the service provider's signature, otherwise the signature fails)

 ```solidity
 function spSignWithMiner() public onlySp